• ESG Homepage

 The Company has continuously implemented the Sustainable Arabica Coffee and Economic Crop Development Project to rehabilitate degraded mountainous areas into income-generating agricultural land.
 The initiative focuses on knowledge transfer, farm management support, and market access enhancement to create long-term economic opportunities for farmers.

-339 farming households
+339 farming

-Total area of1,092 rai
+Total area of

-Coffee plant survival rate of 85%
+Coffee plant survival

-Approximately 30 tons of coffee production purchased
+Approximately 30 tons

-2,683,800 coffee seedlings prepared for 2026, covering an area of 8,946 rai
+covering an area of 8,946 rai

 Vocational Student Internship Program